 - Any other relevant factor specifically listed in the request for bids, proposals, or qualifications.

 Gov't Code 2269.055

-A district shall publish in the request for proposals or qualifications the criteria that will be used to evaluate the offerors and the applicable weighted value for each criterion.
-Gov't Code 2269.056(b)
+The district shall base its selection among offerors on applicable criteria listed for the particular method used.
+The district shall publish in the request for proposals or qualifications the criteria that will be used to evaluate the offerors and the applicable weighted value for each criterion.

 A person who submits a bid, proposal, or qualification to a governmental entity shall seal it before delivery.
 Gov't Code 2269.059

 While engaged in procuring goods or services, awarding a contract, or overseeing procurement or construction for a public work or public improvement under Government Code Chapter 2269, a district:

 - May not consider whether a person is a member of or has another relationship with any organization; and